The Mythology of Yoga Poses

-The mythology of yoga poses is wonderfully illustrated in these three enchanting Hindu myths about the experiences of mystical gods and deities in the classical texts of Hindu literature.
+The mythology of yoga poses is wonderfully illustrated in these three enchanting myths about the experiences of mystical gods and deities in the classical texts of South Asian literature.
 The philosophy behind these stories inspires spiritual growth, enlightenment and self-development; while the asanas, or yoga poses, that are based on them lead to a healthy body and mind.
 Allow these colourful fables about the Warrior Sequence, the Monkey Pose and the Lord of the Dance to bring new life and meaning to your practice.

 Virabhadrasana I, II and III

 Once upon a time in ancient India, an unorthodox young god named Shiva fell passionately in love with a spirited young woman named Sati.
 Sati’s father, Daksha, was a hard-headed, egotistical man and fiercely disapproved of his daughter’s choice.
 Defying him, Shiva and Sati wed in a romantic ceremony and went to live among the majestic snow-capped peaks of the Himalayas.